 CORONA, Queens - Following its unanimous passage by both houses of the Legislature, New York State Senators George Borrello (R-57th S.D.) and Michelle Hinchey (D-46th S.D.) and Queens Assemblywoman Catalina Cruz (D-39th A.D.) gathered at a weekly food distribution site in Queens to urge the Governor to sign S.4892/A.5781A.
-The measure would establish the farm-to-food bank initiative, for food insecure New Yorkers and struggling farmers across the state.
+The measure would establish the farm-to-food bank initiative, Nourish NY, as a permanent state program.

+"Collaboration and compassion were the catalysts for Nourish NY, which emerged as a pandemic lifeline for food insecure New Yorkers and struggling farmers across the state.
 Those involved in the effort, from rural farms to urban food banks, quickly realized its tremendous benefits and the push to make it permanent was launched," said Senator George Borrello, Ranking Member of the Senate Agriculture Committee and co-prime sponsor of the bill.
 "While the COVID crisis is ending, the problem of food insecurity is ongoing, which is why it is urgent that the Governor sign this measure into law as soon as possible.
 This will provide certainty to our agricultural partners and food banks so that they can move ahead with planning their budgets and operations for next year."